How Jim Helps Clients

 Though best known in Washington for his work in national defense and homeland security, Jim also has experience representing energy companies, colleges and universities and the largest quick-service restaurant chain on the planet.

-A 35-year veteran of the military, Jim is a public affairs officer in the United States Navy Reserve.
+A 38-year veteran of the military, Jim is a Captain in the United States Navy Reserve.
 As part of Operation Enduring Freedom, he served as an advisor to the Joint United States Military Assistance Group in Manila, providing strategic communication guidance to military leaders of the Republic of the Philippines.

 What Clients Can Expect